Share this article

-For those with a passion to lead and make an impact on children’s lives, education remains an ideal career choice, as it offers personal fulfillment and the potential for job security.
+For those with a passion to make an impact on children’s lives, education remains an ideal career choice, as it offers personal fulfillment and the potential for job security.
 If this is the journey you want to take, a Bachelor of Arts in Education Studies* can provide the foundation upon which you’ll build your career.
 Read on to discover what education studies is and how this program can set you up for a successful future.

 What Is Education Studies?